Ropes & Gray Summons Global Team for Novel Multi-District Restructuring

 Ropes & Gray led negotiations with the company and its advisors on behalf of the Hong Kong-based ad hoc committee following a default in the payment of interest in August 2013.
 A global team of Ropes & Gray lawyers was actively involved in devising the strategy to restructure LDK Solar’s complex financing arrangements.

 The restructuring sets a precedent for the cross-border restructuring of Chinese entities with financing arrangements in the international capital markets.
 The notes and other claims against LDK Solar’s subsidiaries, amounting to over US$700m, were restructured using parallel schemes of arrangement in the Cayman Islands and Hong Kong together with Chapter 11 and Chapter 15 proceedings in the U.S. to ensure international recognition of the restructuring in the jurisdictions where LDK’s creditors were located.

 The Chapter 11 and Chapter 15 proceedings were approved by the U.S. Bankruptcy Court on Nov.
 21, 2014, following earlier approval of the schemes of arrangement from the High Court of Hong Kong and the Grand Court of the Cayman Islands.

-The Ropes & Gray team was led by partners Dan Anderson (Hong Kong), and Mark Bane (New York).
-They were assisted by associate Kat Berkeley (Hong Kong).
+The Ropes & Gray team was led by partners Dan Anderson (Hong Kong) and Mark Bane (New York).

 The LDK restructuring caps a busy year for Ropes & Gray's Asia restructuring practice, which was also involved in the Suzlon Energy restructuring that was completed in July.